-National Poetry Day, the annual mass celebration of poetry and all things poetical, took place on Thursday 6 October 2016.
+Last year’s National Poetry Day was on Thursday 6 October 2016.
 It’s not actually over: poetry is for life, not just 24 hours, and the poems that surfaced on the Day will be around for many many months to come.
-Enjoy, discover and share them: the theme of “Messages” is featured in wonderful activity sheets and anthologies you will find elsewhere on this site.
+The 2016 theme of “Messages” is featured in wonderful activity sheets and anthologies you will find elsewhere on this site.

 From the moment National Poetry Day 2016 kicked off – with a reading of a Seamus Heaney sonnet by HRH the Prince of Wales, broadcast on BBC Radio 4’s Today Programme – we noted a surge in enthusiasm for poetry in all conceivable contexts.
 Railway stations gave away tickets printed with poems, the Royal Mail created a special poetry postmark for its parcels and letters, while artists, musicians and actors – from Ricky Gervais to Joanna Lumley, P J Harvey and Chris Riddell – all championed the art of saying it with a poem.